diya-burman/Codalyze/README.md

 ## 📧 Contact

-For any inquiries, reach out to [Vaibhav Tandon](https://github.com/vtandon1204).
+For any inquiries, reach out to [Diya Burman](https://github.com/diya-burman).

 ## 📜 License